JonathanRamier/todo-list/README.md

    __Required__: enable user to sign in / sign up using email & password (no email verification)

-   __Hint__: try do make something pretty but do not spend to much time on it
+   __Tips__: try do make something pretty but do not spend to much time on it

  - the `home` page: for authenticated users